-When you see the icon next to a database name, it means you need to be connected to the VPN to access the database.
+When you see the Triton icon next to a database name, it means you need to be connected to the VPN to access the database.

-Many of the DOC 3 themes touch on multiple disciplines.
+Many themes can touch on multiple disciplines.

 You will likely find databases that will help you in several of the tabs in the Article Databases box.